joaogabgr/joaogabgr/README.md

 <br>

-### 👋 Thanks Visiting!
+### 👋 Thank You for Visiting!
-<o>Thanks for stopping by.
+<p>Thanks for stopping by!
 Feel free to explore my repositories and projects.
 If you find something interesting or have any suggestions, don't hesitate to get in touch.
-Have a nice one day!🤝</p>
+Have a